nkonev/videochat/development.md

 * Desktop Firefox hd vp8 (1)
 * Mobile Chrome hd h264 (2)
 * Desktop Firefox hd vp8 (3)

 then all works ok.

-Also it works good when all teh devices use the same h264.
+Also it works good when all the devices use the same h264.